Mobility Trust – who we are and what we do!

 There are a number of benevolent organisations that provide funds for such equipment, but they tend either to be allied to a particular occupation, or to the military services.
 What do people who have no association with either do?

 These days, our work is focussed upon raising the funds to supply powered mobility equipment – specifically wheelchairs and scooters – to disabled people who cannot obtain them through statutory or other charitable means.

 Not only do we raise the funds, we also organise and pay for an assessment by a Senior Occupational Therapist to ensure that the equipment is absolutely correct for the individual’s clinical need.

 Where the need for specialist seating is identified, we will also organise for this to be funded.

-And if that weren’t enough, we also provide insurance, maintenance and servicing free of charge for the first two years!
+And if that weren’t enough, we also provide the first three years’ insurance and the first two years’ servicing absolutely free of charge!

 All of us at Mobility Trust passionately believe that mobility is the key to attaining and maintaining independence as well as providing a quality of life that is so often denied to those whose ability simply to get from one place to another is severely impaired.

 It is sometimes difficult to imagine what life might be like if you couldn’t do such basic things as go to the shops, visit friends and family, walk the dog, take the kids to the park.
 Even more difficult to imagine the devastating effect that such frustration and isolation can have on mental health.
 We are proud to say that, through our work, we are able to change lives profoundly for the better.

 Of course, all of this cost lots and lots of money!
 We rely upon the fantastic support of many generous organisations and individuals.
 To learn more about how you might be able to help us in the vital work we do, please visit our Support Us page.